tscherbul/tscherbul.github.io/_pages/research.md

 # Research

-We explore the rich and complex world of ultracold molecular collisions using the tools and techniques of quantum mechanics.
-The ultimate goal of our research is to control molecular collisions and chemical reactions at the most fundamental, quantum few-body level.
-To make this possible, we perform accurate quantum dynamics calculations of molecular collisions in the presence of external electromagnetic fields.
+We explore the fascinating world of quantum dynamics of complex atomic and molecular systems using the tools and techniques of quantum mechanics.
+The ultimate goal of our research is to understand and control molecular collisions and chemical reactions at the most fundamenta, quantum level.
+To make this possible, we develop new methods for accurate quantum dynamical calculations of molecular collisions and chemical reactions in the presence of external electromagnetic fields.
+We are also interested in how quantum dynamics in complex molecular systems are affected by an external environment, which causes relation and decoherence of quantum superposition states.

-Questions of interest include: (i), How does the Mott state collapse upon doping and how is this related to the complex phase diagram of high-temperature superconductors? (ii), What is the strange metal phase seen in correlated electron systems?
+Some of the questions we are interested in include: (i), How does the Mott state collapse upon doping and how is this related to the complex phase diagram of high-temperature superconductors? (ii), What is the strange metal phase seen in correlated electron systems?
 Is this an exotic long-range entangled state?
 What is the mechanism of dissipation in that state? (iii), Why is the transition temperature in high-temperature superconductors so high?

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/layers_real.jpg){: style="width: 300px; float: right; border: 10px"}